Aleksandr175/warships/docs/ExpeditionProcess.md

 We can find Cards for improving warships.
 Cards don't have weight.

 We can find 1 type of card for 1 warship randomly.
 Quantity: 0-2, randomly.

+We can find Knowledge.
+Knowledge doesn't have weight.

 ### Storm 4% chance